More than just a common language

 Parents, families and children’s rights

-I am pretty sure every children’s organization and Government in Europe would acknowledge the overwhelming importance of parents and families when it comes to questions which touch upon the upbringing of children.
-However, I am equally sure that they would above all else put the best of interests of the child at the core of their primary concerns.
+I am pretty sure every children’s organization and Government in Europe would acknowledge the overwhelming importance of parents and families when it comes to questions which touch upon the upbringing of their children.
+However, I am equally sure they would put the best of interests of the child at the core of their primary concerns and above all else.

-Normally the best interests of the child would of course be identical to and co-terminus with the interests of the child’s parents and family, but that cannot always be guaranteed, as the Supreme Court cases referred to above aptly illustrate.
+Normally the best interests of the child would, of course, be identical to and co-terminus with what the child’s parents judged them to be, but that cannot always be guaranteed, as the Supreme Court cases referred to above aptly illustrate.

 In the online space

-The US Federal Government and Congress are global leaders for the work they do or for the support they give to the fight against online crimes against children.
+The US Federal Government and Congress are global leaders in respect of the work they do and the support they give to the fight against online sexual crimes against children.
 This is evidenced both through their funding of NCMEC and the work of the Department of Justice, especially the Child Exploitation and Obscenity Section, the FBI and the Internet Crimes Against Children Task Force.
 Other Federal agencies such as Homeland Security and the Postal Inspection Service are also a major force both domestically and globally.
 You hear about the work of US law enforcement agencies all the time.
 Officers turn up at INTERPOL meetings and the like and make important contributions based on their unique knowledge and experience.

-However, once you step out of the narrow but clearly vital field of law enforcement you would be hard put to think of anything of comparable stature.
-Individual companies from the US do sterling work.
-No question.
+This leadership position in respect of sexual crimes against children is not reflected, however, in other areas of a child’s life and these too matter hugely.
+Individual companies from the US do sterling work to protect child users or have regard to a wider set of children’s rights and concerns.
 There are also some extremely energetic and highly regarded NGOs.
-But at equivalent major international conferences or events where online safety is being discussed one rarely encounters officials from other parts of the Federal Government or from any state administrations.
+But at equivalent major international conferences or events where wider aspects of online safety and children’s rights are being discussed one rarely encounters officials from other parts of the Federal Government or from any State administrations.

 Not all parents and families are the same

-Looking at this topic more broadly we need to get some sort of handle on the potential size of the problems that lie behind the concerns being expressed.
+We need to get some sort of handle on the potential size of the problems that lie behind the concerns being expressed here.
 We all know that, in every country and at all levels of society, families can be imperfect institutions.
 If it were otherwise we would, for example, hardly need children’s departments within social services or anything similar.
+Indeed families can be very dangerous places for children, particularly in respect of sexual abuse.

 Thus, to maintain an unvarying mantra about parental or family responsibility is effectively to say to the children within such families